-We're delighted that you are interested in joining Driffield School's Sixth Form: hopefully this prospectus will answer many of your initial questions and give you a flavour of what the Sixth Form at Driffield has on offer for you.
-As the second largest school Sixth Form in the East Riding, the school can offer a wide range of courses and over the last two years, outcomes have been in the top third of Sixth Forms nationally.
-We are proud of our students' success.
+We are delighted that you are interested in joining Driffield School's Sixth Form.
+Our Sixth Form is the second largest school Sixth Form in the East Riding and our curriculum is designed to ensure that our post-16 students are able to choose from a wide range of subjects.
+Over the last few years, when students have sat external examinations, our outcomes have been in the top third of Sixth Forms nationally and we are immensely proud of our students' success.

-Your time in the Sixth Form gives you the opportunity to explore a broader range of opportunities and in addition to strong academic support, we offer a wide range of enhancement and enrichment activities.
-These include the Extended Project Qualification; MedSoc programme, with an excellent track record supporting students applying to medical school; Sport Leaders training; work experience and volunteering in a variety of settings; and the very successful Industrial Mentoring Programme.
+Your time in the Sixth Form gives you the opportunity to explore a broader range of opportunities and, in addition to strong academic support, we offer a wide range of enrichment activities.
+These include: the Extended Project Qualification; our MedSoc programme which has an excellent track record supporting students applying to medical school; Sport Leaders training; work experience and volunteering in a variety of settings and the very successful Industrial Mentoring Programme.
 This enables you to gain the skills, qualifications and guidance to progress onto the next stage of your education, be that at an apprenticeship, employment or higher education.